ppy/osu-wiki/news/2019-09-29-project-loved-week-of-september-29th.md

 192 BPM, 2:08 | 1.98★, 2.66★, 3.85★, 4.96★, 5.72★
 *description written by [-Kazu-](https://osu.ppy.sh/users/920861)*

-*Black MInD* is to our eyes a map done out of sheer geniousy that uses multiple snaps like 1/3 and 1/8 to really emphasize a lot on this chaotic piano song.
-This was also featured in Taiko World Cup 2018 as a Round of 16 Freemod pick, which along with Time Traveler, was one of the most played maps during that round specially by HD players.
-Due to the popularity this map got during said World Cup, we decided to bring it to the Loved Section!.
+*Black MInD* is to our eyes a map done out of sheer genius that uses multiple snaps like 1/3 and 1/8 to really emphasize a lot on this chaotic piano song.
+This was also featured in the osu!taiko World Cup 2018 as a Round of 16 FreeMod pick, which along with *Time Traveler*, was one of the most played maps during that round specially by HD players.
+Due to the popularity this map got during said World Cup, we decided to bring it to the Loved section!.

 ## <a name="catch" id="catch"></a>osu!catch